harvest basket of homegrown peas

 by

 Is there anything better than walking through the garden, plucking a pea from the vine, and devouring it as a sweet and crunchy snack?
-Today I’m here to share my tips for growing peas Southern California.
-Believe it or not, peas are usually touted as being an “easy to grow” vegetable, but because of our unique climate, there are some things you should know before attempting to grow peas.
+Today I’m here to share my tips for growing peas in Southern California.
+Peas are usually touted as being an “easy to grow” vegetable but, because of our unique climate, there are some things you should know before attempting to grow peas at home.

 While Fall might be the ideal time to start growing peas in Southern California, you can still sow your peas throughout the entire cool season (or early Spring for those of you in colder garden zones).
 For more ideas of what you can grow in the cool season here in Southern California, check out my Fall & Winter Gardening Guide.